 “Your guilt and shame were nailed to the cross.”

-How could he have known what had been repeatedly etched on my heart and
+How could he have known he was confirming the truth of what God had

 And he said to them, “Come, we shall go to the country alone and rest a little.”